Speaker Information

 Our attendees love the PTP app, and we encourage speakers to take advantage of the unique abilities that the app provides.

-Since moderators will no longer be placed in each room to introduce you or to begin the class, we are asking all speakers to submit updated biographies and headshots to us as soon as possible.
-You can check the PTP app for your bio if you would like to update it.
-Please submit this information no later than Monday, August 7.
+PTP does not use moderators to introduce speakers to begin classes, so we ask all speakers to submit updated biographies and headshots as soon as possible.
+You can check the PTP app when it is released for your bio and update it if you’d like.
+Please submit this information no later than Tuesday, June 30, for Branson and Tuesday, August 4, for Sevierville.

 If you’d like to submit or update your speaker information or add your email address to your bio, please email the information to david@housetohouse.com.
 We recommend speakers share their email address, as it’s the most convenient and least obtrusive way for attendees to get in touch with you for follow-up questions.